bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2020-07-29-newsletter.md

     No clear conclusion on which of these options to follow has been reached.

+- [Bitcoin Core #19473][] adds support for `networkactive` as both a command line start-up and configuration file option.
+Setting this option enables or disables all P2P network activity.
+After the node has been started, network activity can be toggled using the existing `setnetworkactive` RPC or the network activity button in the GUI.

 - [Eclair #1485][] adds support for [spontaneous payments][topic
   spontaneous payments] using the same keysend protocol previously